tuhcrw/RepData_PeerAssessment1/RepResearch.md

 -Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?

-To find the maximum I will use an SQLDF command, as this is simple
+To find the maximum I will use an SQLDF command

 ```r
 library(sqldf)